JThh/anon-SEP/README.md

 We retrieve saved model hidden states on two token positions (TBG, SLT) with which we train linear probes to predict model semantic uncertainty and further predict correctness.

+We have released (accuracy and SE) probe weights (seed `0`) for all models in [probe_weights](./probe_weights) folder.
+It contains the trained Logistic Regression model coefficients on each dataset with descriptions.

 See [this notebook](./semantic_entropy_probes/train-latent-probe.ipynb) for step-by-step guide on training SEPs, which also contains handy tools for data loading, visualizations, and computing baselines.

 ## Codebase